Astrodata Tag

 function.
 While not strictly necessary, it is recommended to use the

 function.
-When a file is opened using from_file()
+When a file is opened using from_file(), the AstroData class will

 automatically call all the tag functions to determine the tags for the